skienzmatishun/deal-with-the-devil/src/content/full-story.md

 "Do you know what this is?"
 Murray "Bubba" Lawrence, Jr. gestures to the gun in his hand.
 He is at point-blank range, his finger on the trigger.
 Murray has been working himself into a frenzy.
 "Do you know what time it is?"
 His voice sounds like Dirty Harry.
 The young man’s white face is frozen in fear – his eyes, like a deer in the headlights.

-BANG!
+**BANG!**

 The 9mm slug hits the young man, high in the middle of the throat.
 It’s a perfect shot.
 Blood splatters everywhere.
 Brandon Hastings drops like a stone.
 He is 21 years old.
 It is dark here on the side of the road, in rural Alabama, just west of Foley.
 It is almost exactly at 2 AM, on April 6th, 2003 – just as the time is officially changing one hour ahead to Daylight Saving Time.

-Except this is not what happened that night.
+<center><ins>**Except this is not what happened that night.**</ins></center>

 Two years later in May 2005, Brandon Hastings’ actual killer will testify in court against Murray "Bubba" Lawrence, using this fictitious story in an attempt to frame him – in order to avoid the death sentence.
 ___________

-"A  Verbal Lynching in Alabama" is a true-crime story of greed, murder, treachery, and wrongful conviction.
+"<ins>A Verbal Lynching in Alabama</ins>" is a true-crime story of greed, murder, treachery, and wrongful conviction.
 The facts contained herein are drawn from, and strictly  based on the over 2000-page official court transcript, taking more than a thousand hours to analyze, dissect, and scrutinize.
 Through witness testimony, personal interviews, rigorous study of Brandon’s phone log, and the physical re-tracing and timing of the murderer’s alleged route from Alabama to Mississippi where the body was dumped, a visual story begins to emerge.
 Previously, no timeline for this murder case ever existed or had been proposed.
 But now, through exhaustive research, the puzzle is no longer incomplete.
 All the pieces fit.

 *************
 It was not Murray "Bubba" Lawrence who had actually killed Brandon Hastings on April 6th, 2003.
 It was another young African-American man named Jarius McNeil.
 Already convicted of Federal counterfeiting charges and awaiting sentence, McNeil had been quickly apprehended by police investigators.
 By the end of the month, he had been arrested for possession of stolen property.
 By May 15th, 2003, he had been indicted for Brandon’s murder.
 McNeil had then copped a plea-deal for "felony murder" – as "capital murder" would have automatically invoked the death penalty.
 During the next several months, when Jarius would be held in jail pending sentence, no mention of his best friend, Murray, or gunshot, was ever made.
 Then something very strange happened.